-5.6.11.2 Interrupt Vector Base Address (VECTOR BASE ADDRESS)-Bits 12-0
+5.6.11.2 Interrupt Vector Base Address (VECTOR BASE ADDRESS)- Bits 12-0

 The contents of this register determine the location of the Vector Address Table.
-The value in this register is used as the upper 13 bits of the interrupt Vector Address Bus (VAB[20:0]).
-The lower eight bits are determined based upon the highest-priority interrupt.
-They are then appended onto VBA before presenting the full interrupt address to the 56800E core; see Part 5.3.1 for details.
+The value in this register is used as the upper 13 bits of the interrupt vector address.
+The lower eight bits of the ISR address are determined based upon the highest-priority interrupt; see Section 5.3.1 for details.